Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 10. Leverage the Sharing Economy

 Although a timeshare simplifies certain aspects of your travel planning, such as deciding on a destination or finding accommodations, it can be restrictive in other ways.
-For example, your timeshare dates might not align with your available days off.
-Or you might want to change your destination later, and time shares can be difficult to sell, if needed.
+For example, your timeshare dates might not align with your available days off or children’s school vacations (when many people want to travel).
+In addition, timeshares can be difficult to sell when the time comes.

 Recommended: How to Avoid Interest On a Credit Card